Main Walk: 19 km (11.8 miles). Four hours 30 minutes walking time. For the whole excursion including trains, sights and meals, allow at least 9 hours.

 The Winchfield Inn (01252-842129) is the suggested tea place on all the walk options.
 It is close to the station, has a large garden and is open all afternoon at weekends.

-If you stop for an early lunch in Greywell you could break for refreshment at Next Door or one of Odiham's coffee shops.
-Note that the Barley Mow (3 km before the end of the Main Walk) is sometimes closed in mid-afternoon, reopening at 5.30pm.
+If you stop for an early lunch in Greywell you could break for refreshment at one of Odiham's coffee shops.
+Note that the Barley Mow (3 km before the end of the Main Walk) is closed in mid-afternoon on weekdays, reopening at 5.30pm.

 After the walk, we would love to get your feedback